tayler6000/pyVoIP/docs/SIP.rst

   **genBye**\ (request)
     This method generates a SIP BYE request.
 This is used to end a call.
 The *request* argument should be a SIP INVITE request.  **This should not be called by the** :term:`user`.

+  **genAck**\ (request)
+    This method generates a SIP ACK response.
+The *request* argument should be a SIP 401 response.

+  **invite**\ (number, ms, sendtype)
+    This method generates a SIP INVITE request.
+This method is called by :ref:`VoIPPhone`.call().
+The *number* argument must be the number being called as a string.
+The *ms* argument is a dictionary of the media types to be used.
+Currently only PCMU and telephone-event is supported.
+The *sendtype* argument must be an instance of :ref:`TransmitType`.

   **bye**\ (request)
     This method is called by :ref:`VoIPCall`.hangup().
 It calls genBye(), and then transmits the generated request.  **This should not be called by the** :term:`user`.